Žydrūnas Savickas: 2009–2010

 In June 2009, Savickas won Fortissimus after finishing runner-up in 2008 behind Derek Poundstone.
-On October 3, 2009, Savickas won the 2009 World's Strongest Man competition ahead of defending champion Mariusz Pudzianowski.
+On October 3, 2009, Savickas won the 2009 World's Strongest Man competition ahead of defending champion and five-time winner Mariusz Pudzianowski.
+He had not competed at WSM since 2004.

-On the set of Lo Show dei Record in Rome, Italy on April 1, 2010, Savickas set a record of 70 metres (229 ft 7 in) for the longest distance carrying a 300 kg yoke.
+On the set of Lo Show dei Record in Rome, Italy on April 1, 2010, Savickas set a record of 70 meters (229 ft 7 in) for the longest distance carrying a 300 kg yoke.
 The record was part of the Italian TV series Lo Show dei Record.
 In June 2010, Savickas won the Europe's Strongest Man competition.

-In September 2010, Savickas and Brian Shaw tied for points at the 2010 World's Strongest Man competition, but Savickas won on countback.
+In September 2010, Savickas and Brian Shaw tied for points at the 2010 World's Strongest Man competition, but Savickas won the championship on countback.
 He also set a new world record for the Giant Wooden Log Lift by lifting 210 kg.

-Savickas is the 3-time reigning World Log Lift Championships winner in 2008, 2009, and 2011 (no contest was held in 2010).
+Savickas also won the World Log Lift Championships in 2008, 2009, and 2011 (no contest was held in 2010).

 2011

-In April 2011, Savickas set a new Guinness World Record performing a 20-meter Farmer's Walk in 7.55 seconds with 150 kg implements in each hand.
+In April 2011, Savickas set a new Guinness World Record by performing a 20-meter Farmer's Walk in 7.55 seconds with 150 kg implements in each hand.
 The event was broadcast on the Guinness TV show in Europe.

 Savickas won five Strongman Champions League events during the 2011/2012 season, in Finland in March 2011, Germany on April 16, 2011, the SCL Semi-finals in Canada in October 2011, Latvia in November 2011 and the SCL Finals in Sarajevo, Bosnia on February 7, 2012.
 Ervin Katona won the overall championships, with Savickas as the runner-up.
 During the SCL Finals in Sarajevo, Savickas set a new world record in the Log Lift with 215 kg.
 This was his 7th consecutive world record in the Log Lift, not including his world record in the Giant Wooden Log Lift set at the 2010 World's Strongest Man contest.

-In September 2011, Savickas lost his WSM crown to Brian Shaw at the 2011 World's Strongest Man contest at Wingate University, North Carolina coming in second place for the fourth time.
+In September 2011, Savickas lost his WSM crown to Brian Shaw at the 2011 World's Strongest Man contest at Wingate University, North Carolina, coming in second place for the fourth time.